Janet Jackson: 1989–1992: Janet Jackson's Rhythm Nation 1814

 Jackson released her fourth album, Rhythm Nation 1814, in September 1989.
 Although her record label desired a direct sequel to Control, Jackson chose to include a socially conscious theme among various musical styles.
 She stated, "I know an album or a song can't change the world.
 I just want my music and my dance to catch the audience's attention, and to hold it long enough for them to listen to the lyrics."
 The album's central theme of unity was developed in response to various crimes and tragedies reported in the media.

-Peaking at No. 1 on the Billboard 200, the album was certified sixfold Platinum by the RIAA and sold over 12 million copies worldwide.
+Peaking at number one on the Billboard 200, the album was certified sixfold Platinum by the RIAA and sold over 12 million copies worldwide.
 Rolling Stone observed Jackson's artistic growth shifted from "personal freedom to more universal concerns—injustice, illiteracy, crime, drugs—without missing a beat."
 The album was also considered "the exclamation point on her career", consisting of a "diverse collection of songs flowing with the natural talent Jackson possesses", which effectively "expanded Janet's range in every conceivable direction", being "more credibly feminine, more crucially masculine, more viably adult, more believably childlike."
-With singles "Miss You Much", "Rhythm Nation", "Escapade", "Alright", "Come Back to Me", "Black Cat" and "Love Will Never Do (Without You)", it became the first album in history to produce number one hits in three separate calendar years, as well as the only album to achieve seven top five singles on the Hot 100.
+With singles "Miss You Much", "Rhythm Nation", "Escapade", "Alright", "Come Back to Me", "Black Cat" and "Love Will Never Do (Without You)", it became the only album to achieve seven top five singles on the Hot 100.
+Additionally, "Miss You Much", "Escapade", "Black Cat", and "Love Will Never Do (Without You)" made it the first album in history to produce number one hits in three separate calendar years.

-Famous for its choreography and warehouse setting, the "Rhythm Nation" music video is considered one of the most iconic and popular in history, with Jackson's military ensemble also making her a fashion icon.
+Famous for its choreography and warehouse setting, the "Rhythm Nation" music video is considered one of the most iconic in history, with Jackson's military ensemble also making her a fashion icon.
 The video for "Love Will Never Do (Without You)" is notable for being the first instance of Jackson's transition into sexual imagery and midriff-baring style, becoming her trademark.
 Rhythm Nation 1814 became the highest selling album of 1990, winning a record fifteen Billboard Awards.
 The full Rhythm Nation 1814 short film won a Grammy Award.